Aurah875/alx-system_engineering-devops/0x02-shell_redirections/README.md

-displaying the first ten lines
+a script displaying the third line of a file